mdx-dev/developerblog/_posts/2014-11-24-dashing_through_the_snow.md

 At first glance one might want to add a route to handle params that would indicate which client data should be rendered in the drilldown (or child) dashboard.
 The primary issue was ensuring that only client-specific data was sent from the job workers to the UI.
 These workers use Rufus-scheduler, which is an in-process, in-memory scheduler.
 Put simply, these run independent of the routing mechanism of Sinatra.
 One option to simulate session state was to use an in-memory persistence layer such as redis with namespaced keys that could be accessed by each worker.
 Another would be mass querying for all client (and environment) data and inside the iteration per each bind to a client-specific data-id in the .erb.
 Although the latter implies a large dataset to filter through, the fact that the scheduled job intervals more than accommodated processing outweighed the additional prospective point of failure that redis introduced.
 As the dashboard scales (more clients added), optimization and therefore a true persistence layer would be revisited.

 ### The Implementation
 To ensure that the user is able to 'drill into' a particular client dashboard by selecting a widget we needed a handler.
-I first set the default dashboard in the config.ru as follows:
+I first set the default dashboard in config.ru inside the configure block as follows:
 ```ruby
 set :default_dashboard, 'summary'
 ```
--inside the configure block.
 I then created a collection of list items for the client environment widgets, each having a data-link attribute that will pass in a query string param for each client.
 Wiring up an event handler was then very straightforward:
 ```javascript
 $(function () {